woodger/mern-pipeline/readme.md

-  --branch            Specify source git branch --api-repository    Remote or local the Api service repository --web-repository    Remote or local the Web service repository --mongo-username    (Default: admin) Create a new user and set that
+  --branch            Specify source git branch --api-repository    Remote or local the Api service repository --web-repository    Remote or local the Web service repository --mssql-username    (Default: admin) Create a new user and set that
                       user's password.
 This user is created in the admin authentication database and given
-                      the role of root, which is a superuser role --mongo-password    Use than 8 digits passphrase
+                      the role of root, which is a superuser role --mssql-password    Use than 8 digits passphrase
                       Even a long passphrase can be quite useless if it is a regular word from a dictionary.
                       Randomize letters, numbers, and symbols mixing